marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   .. gcc-param:: uninlined-thunk-time

-    Same as :option:`--param uninlined-function-insns` and
+    Same as :option:`--param` :gcc-param:`uninlined-function-insns` and
-    :option:`--param uninlined-function-time` but applied to function thunks.
+    :option:`--param` :gcc-param:`uninlined-function-time` but applied to function thunks.

   .. gcc-param:: inline-min-speedup

-    When estimated performance improvement of caller + callee runtime exceeds this threshold (in percent), the function can be inlined regardless of the limit on :option:`--param max-inline-insns-single` and :option:`--param
+    When estimated performance improvement of caller + callee runtime exceeds this threshold (in percent), the function can be inlined regardless of the limit on :option:`--param` :gcc-param:`max-inline-insns-single` and :option:`--param
     max-inline-insns-auto`.

   .. gcc-param:: large-function-insns

     The limit specifying really large functions.
-For functions larger than this limit after inlining, inlining is constrained by :option:`--param large-function-growth`.
+For functions larger than this limit after inlining, inlining is constrained by :option:`--param` :gcc-param:`large-function-growth`.
 This parameter is useful primarily to avoid extreme compilation time caused by non-linear algorithms used by the back end.